Logius-standaarden/authzen-nlgov/sections/iana.md

 ## Well-Known URI Registry {#iana-wk-registry}

-This specification registers the well-known URI defined in Section 3 in the IANA "Well-Known URIs" registry [[IANA.well-known-uris]].
+This specification registers the well-known URI defined in Section 3 in the [[[IANA.well-known-uris]]].

 ### Registry Contents {#iana-wk-registry-content}